17 Unusual Ways to Use Coffee in Your Daily Life

 Coffee is one of the most common vices in the world, so why not use it to reflect the “inner artist” in you?
 Macaroni has long been a medium for artistic practice, not just for kids.

 Why not update the medium and create your own masterpiece with a few extra beans lying around?
-Whether creating a design or an image, you’ll have a center for jovial conversation the next time your in-laws drop by unexpectedly, or something to distract from an awkward moment during a deep conversation.
+Whether creating a design or an image, you’ll have a centre for jovial conversation the next time your in-laws drop by unexpectedly, or something to distract from an awkward moment during a deep conversation.

 6. You can Paint Like Picasso…